 This will check that the URL is valid, save the translation record and return the content from the source post to your translation post so you can start translating it.

 Note: The system is set up to show you errors if there is a problem with your URL, or if someone else already began translating this post.
 Please read any errors carefully and follow their instructions.
-If you have continued problems, please contact your Lingua Manager.
+If you have continued problems, please contact your Lingua Director.

 Updating a translation record without importing content

 The other button in the GV Lingua Translation box is Update.
 This allows you to save or re-save the translation record (the relationship between the two posts as translations of each other) without importing all the actual post content.
 This is useful if something is wrong with the translation information and it needs to be updated or if the translation record is missing for some reason.

 Pushing the Fetch Post Data button when a post already contains text will add the source post information to the end of whatever content is already there, so be careful with this button when you are editing posts that aren't completely empty.

 This is evident, but I'll mention it here for completeness sake: Once you have imported and translated the content, you should go through the post's title at the top and content in the big box and make sure that everything has been translated into your language.